anywhichway/lmdb-oql/README.md

 `...classes` can be any number of class constructors.
 By default, the constructor name will be used as an alias in the `where` clause and joined instances.
 Specific alias can be provided by using two element arrays, e.g. `from([Person,"P1"],[Person,"P2"])` if you need to join `Person` back to itself.

-`where` is typically an object containing literals, RegExp, and functions as property values.
-Serialized regular expressions can alos be used for property names.
+`where` is an onbject with top level properties matching class names or aliases.
+The values of these properties are objects used to match against instances of the classes.
+These sub-objects contain literals, RegExp, and functions as property values.
+Serialized regular expressions can also be used for property names.
 Joins are created by using a class alias (see `...classes` above) as a property name.

 For example: